LoRaMesher/LoRaMesher/README.md

 3. Inside the loop, it is mandatory to have the `ulTaskNotifyTake(pdPASS,portMAX_DELAY)` or equivalent.
 This function allows the library to notify the function to process pending packets.
 4. All the packets are stored inside a private queue.
 5. There is a function to get the size of the queue `radio.getReceivedQueueSize()`.
-6. You can get the first element with `radio.getNextUserPacket<T>()` where T is the type of your data.
+6. You can get the first element with `radio.getNextAppPacket<T>()` where T is the type of your data.
 7. IMPORTANT!!!
 Every time you call Pop, you need to be sure to call `radio.deletePacket(packet)`.
 It will free the memory that has been allocated for the packet.
 If not executed it can cause memory leaks and out of memory errors.

 ### User data packet

-In this section we will show you what there are inside a `userPacket`.
+In this section we will show you what there are inside a `AppPacket`.
 ```
-struct userPacket {
+class AppPacket {
-    uint16_t dst; //Destination address, in this case it should be or local address or BROADCAST_ADDR
+    uint16_t dst; //Destination address, normally it will be local address or BROADCAST_ADDR
     uint16_t src; //Source address
     uint32_t payloadSize = 0; //Payload size in bytes
     T payload[]; //Payload

+    size_t getPayloadLength() { return this->payloadSize / sizeof(T); }
 };
 ```

-Functionalities to use after getting the packet with `LoraMesher::userPacket<T>* userPacket = radio.getNextUserPacket<T>()`:
+Functionalities to use after getting the packet with `AppPacket<T>* packet = radio.getNextAppPacket<T>()`:
-1. `radio.getPayloadLength(userPacket)` it will get you the payload size in number of T
+1. `packet->getPayloadLength()` it will get you the payload size in number of T
-2. `radio.deletePacket(userPacket)` it will release the memory allocated for this packet.
+2. `radio.deletePacket(packet)` it will release the memory allocated for this packet.

 ### Send data packet function

-In this section we will present how you can create and send packets. in this example we will use the `dataPacket` data structure.
+In this section we will present how you can create and send packets. in this example we will use the `AppPacket` data structure.

 ```
   void loop() {